 The Tomorrow Project is an initiative by Intel, that encourages people to imagine the role of technology in the future and the effect it has on their lives, through a series of FREE online videos and short science fiction stories.
+(Note: Some stories may not be appropriate for your students.
+Read them first!)
 When I first heard about The Tomorrow Project I was so thrilled.
 I could immediately see the potential of this initiative.
 I want you to see it too!
 For this reason, I plan to write a series of articles about how The Tomorrow Project can be integrated into curriculum.

 You Can Fit the Tomorrow Project into your Existing Schedule

 I know you are busy, that there is too much content to teach, and computer lab time is limited.
 However, you CAN fit The Tomorrow Project into your schedule.
 It is important that your students become responsible digital citizens and one way to do that is to encourage them to imagine the possibilities of the future.
 Besides, digital citizenship is a NETS requirement so you likely have to address it anyway within your curriculum.
 Why not make it fun and relevant?

 There are times throughout the school year, where you could include an activity designed around The Tomorrow Project, such as a group discussion, written reflection, debate, creative writing assignment, or report.
 For example: